 The solder, made of tin and lead, is melted on the surface to create strong bonds.
-The soldering iron is heated above 600 degrees Fahrenheit, which is above the melting temperature of the solder.
+We heat the soldering iron above 600 degrees Fahrenheit, surpassing the solder’s melting temperature.
 The solder core contains flux, a material used to strengthen and improve the mechanical properties of the joint.

 What is Soldering?